istio/istio/README.md

 use the equivalent component in `istio-system`, configured with the official installer, or use a different version or implementation.

-For example you may use your own Prometheus and Graphana installs, or you may use a specialized/custom certificate provisioning tool, or use components that are centrally managed and running in a different cluster.
+For example you may use your own Prometheus and Grafana installs, or you may use a specialized/custom certificate provisioning tool, or use components that are centrally managed and running in a different cluster.

 This is a work in progress - building on top of the multi-cluster installer.